Presbyterian vs Episcopalian: Comparison

 Important literatureThe Book of Common Prayer, the 39 Articles of ReligionThe Westminster Confession of Faith of 1647

 OrganizationChurches mostly exist in “communions.”
-The historic succession of bishops is highly valued; priests and deacons are the other offices in the church.Calvin taught that there are elders who preach and teach and others elders who help rule over the church.
+The historic succession of bishops is highly valued; priests and deacons are the other offices in the church.Calvin taught that there are elders who preach and teach and other elders who help rule over the church.
 Elders in a local church comprise a session.
 Elders in the same geographical location form a presbytery.
 Groups of presbyteries form a synod.

 TheologyThe church ultimately moved away from early Calvinist influences to the dismay of the Puritans.
 It adopted a middle way between Catholicism and Protestantism.Presbyterianism is a Protestant denomination and rejects several key Catholic beliefs and practices.
 It emphasizes doctrines like Covenant Theology, predestination, and the Lord’s Supper and baptism.
 In relation to theology proper, it emphasizes God’s glory, providence, and sovereignty.

 Social worldview todayIt depends on the communion.
-The “Episcopal Church,” the largest communion in the U.S. is socially and theologically liberal.It depends on the denomination.
+The “Episcopal Church,” the largest communion in the U.S., is socially and theologically liberal.It depends on the denomination.
 The Presbyterian Church USA (PCUSA) welcomes liberal and progressive theological positions and social causes.
 The Presbyterian Church in America (PCA) maintains conservative positions on theological and social matters.

 The Episcopal (or Anglican) and Presbyterian traditions had significant interaction early in their histories.
 Significant examples include Knox’s work on The Book of Common Prayer and the Puritans’ attempt to influence doctrine in the Anglican church.
-Neither Knox nor the Puritans committed to the Anglican church after Hooker finalized the beliefs and practices of institution.
-(Also see Presbyterian vs Lutheran: What’s the Difference?)

 Presbyterian and Episcopalian: Theological Comparison

-In general Episcopalians and Presbyterians find agreement on certain doctrines, like the Trinity.
-However, because some Episcopal churches implement practices that are traditionally Catholic, the best comparison to make is denomination-to-denomination, church-to-church, or even member-to-member.
+However, because some Episcopal churches implement traditionally Catholic practices, the best comparison is denomination-to-denomination, church-to-church, or even member-to-member.
 Nevertheless, a broad overview can help get a person started on understanding the two traditions.

 Episcopalian traditionPresbyterian tradition